omeka/omeka-s-enduser/docs/modules/hierarchy.md

 Hierarchies are displayed on each site with [resource page blocks](../sites/site_theme.md#configure-resource-pages) for items and item sets, and with a ["Hierarchy" page block](../sites/site_pages.md#page-blocks).
 Hierarchies can be added to individual sites for display, and can be configured on a site-by-site basis.

-Hierarchies can be created by users at the Supervisor and Global Administrator levels.
-Hierarchies are displayed [on individual sites by users with permission](../sites/site_users.md) to modify the resource page blocks, and the permission to edit pages.
+Users at the Supervisor and Global Administrator levels can create hierarchies.
+Hierarchies display [on individual sites by users with permission](../sites/site_users.md) to modify the resource page blocks and the permission to edit pages.

 ## Plan your groupings

 An Omeka S item can be in many item sets, according to your needs.
 But item sets cannot contain other item sets.
-Hierarchies do not change this - rather, they are a supplemental way of indicating a relationship between item sets.
+Hierarchies do not change this.
+Rather, they are a supplemental way of indicating a relationship between item sets.

-For example, if you organize your items by creator (in a "Shakespeare, William" item set, a "Marlowe, Christopher" item set, and so on) these item sets might be considered "siblings" to one another: equivalent concepts, but unordered.
-You can use a hierarchy to order these item sets chronologically by the creators' lifetimes, or by most to least items, or alphabetically, or any other system you choose.
+For example, if you organize your items by creator these item sets might be considered "siblings" to one another.
+These are equivalent concepts, but unordered.
+For instance, a "Shakespeare, William" item set, a "Marlowe, Christopher" item set, and so on.
+You can use a hierarchy to order these item sets chronologically by the creators' lifetimes.
+You can also order them by most to least items, or alphabetically, or any other system you choose.

-You could also organize them in groupings by country of origin, the language used in their works, or other categories.
-If you have a "Works in German" item set, containing miscellaneous items as well as items also in the "Mann, Thomas" item set, you could nest the item sets of German authors under the "Works in German" item set as a way to indicate that relationship.
+You could also organize them in groupings by country of origin.
+Or, by the language used in their works.
+You could also organize them by other categories.
+Say you have a "Works in German" item set, and it contains miscellaneous items as well as items also in the "Mann, Thomas" item set.
+You could nest the item sets of German authors under the "Works in German" item set as a way to indicate that relationship.

-Another example might be organizing items by artifact type: paintings, sculptures, archaeological finds, documents, photographs.
-These item sets will not be modified but can be supplemented by adding larger categories such as "Artworks" and "Paper Items" and "Three-Dimensional Objects" to group the relevant item sets together.
+Another example might be organizing items by artifact type.
+This might be by paintings, sculptures, archaeological finds, documents, photographs.
+These item sets will not be modified.
+But, they can be supplemented by adding larger categories such as "Artworks" and "Paper Items" and "Three-Dimensional Objects" to group the relevant item sets together.
 One hierarchy can contain the same item set more than once, so you can have a hierarchy as follows:

 - Artworks
 	- Paintings